-4. Application Circuit Example
+4. Application Circuits

 The application circuits shown in this document are provided for reference purposes only.
 Thorough evaluation is required, especially at the mass production design stage.

-Providing these application circuit examples does not grant a license for industrial property rights.
+Toshiba does not grant any license to any industrial property rights by providing these examples of application circuits.